 Experienced teachers know that “How do I want class to go?” and “How is class actually going?” are two different questions, and both are worth asking.
-To grow as a teacher, you need evidence on how you’re doing; you need feedback, whether from student evaluations, a CNDLS Mid-Semester Group Feedback session, assessments you develop yourself, or from peers.
-Scroll down or click on one of particular topics to get started:
+To grow as a teacher, you need evidence on how you’re doing; you need feedback, whether from student evaluations, a CNDLS Mid-Semester Teaching Feedback session, assessments you develop yourself, or from peers.

 Faculty receive feedback on their teaching every semester in the form of student evaluations.
 These can be a valuable tool for growth as a teacher, if they’re approached constructively and with a hunger to make them useful.

 Most schools (Georgetown included) have a standard form that they use for evaluations, whether online or on paper; many schools (Georgetown again included) also allow you to ask additional questions.
 (Georgetown faculty can find instructions here.)This is a great opportunity to make sure you get the feedback you want.
 Maybe you’re trying a new text and you want students’ specific feedback on it; maybe you have a teaching assistant and you’re curious about whether the students felt you worked well together; maybe you’re thinking of making a change next time and you’d like their thoughts on the idea.
 Whatever it is, don’t miss the chance to focus students’ feedback on areas of particular interest to you.